 I am an Australian living in Switzerland.
 I live with two sons born in Switzerland and going to school here.
 I also have two adult daughters who live in Australia.
 I grew up on the north coast of NSW and moved to Sydney at the age of 14, where I later went to university and trained as a physicist.
 While doing my PhD I became more interested in population health issues and made my career in developing national health statistics for Australia.
-Since moving to Geneva in the year 2000 to work for the World Health Organization on global health statistics, you could say I have become a global health observer.
+Since moving to Geneva in the year 2000 to work for the World Health Organization (WHO) on global health statistics, you could say I have become a global health observer.
+I have recently retired from WHO and continue to do some part-time consulting work, as well as pursuing other interests.

 I have kept a journal on and off since teenage years and am also a keen photographer.
 This site is an experiment to post images and to write about them and about some of my other interests.
 You can get an idea of these from the categories on my blog, and I expect these to evolve and change as I go.
 I hope to develop my writing skills as well as to document some of my explorations and adventures, and to aim to post on various topics of interest to me.
 I am not sure just how regular my posts will be.
 Time will tell.